Guidance

 Land use describes what you’re using the land for.
 For example, you’re using arable land to grow arable crops, temporary grassland or leaving it fallow.
 Each land use has a land use code which you declare in the Rural Payments service.
 This is not registered on your digital maps.

-For each land parcel you want to enter into an area based SFI action, you need to check that its area is:
+For each land parcel you want to enter into an area based SFI action, you need to check that the area that’s an eligible land type for the relevant SFI action is also:

 • registered on your digital maps with a land cover that’s eligible for the action – read the guidance on how to check the registered land cover on your digital maps

-• declared with a land use code that’s compatible with the registered eligible land cover (a ‘compatible land use code’)
+• declared with a land use code in the Rural Payments service that’s compatible with the registered eligible land cover (a ‘compatible land use code’)

 The eligible land covers and compatible land use codes are set out in each action.